Texas Officer Charged in Fatal Shooting of Black Man, DPS Says

 "At the request of the Wolfe City Police Department, Texas Rangers have been requested to investigate an officer-involved shooting.
 The incident is under investigation and no additional information is currently available."

 Steve Steele lives near the gas station on Sante Fe.
-Describing the city of Wolfe City as a place were "everyone knows everyone", Steele said he and his wife heard commotion Saturday but initially unsure of what it was.
+Describing the city of Wolfe City as a place where "everyone knows everyone," Steele said he and his wife heard commotion Saturday but were initially unsure of what it was.